ietf-wg-jose/json-web-proof/draft-ietf-jose-json-proof-algorithms.md

 octet string in the following order:

 1. `0x84 5B`
-2. The length and octets of the presentation protected header
+2. The length and octets of the Presentation Header
 3. `0x5B`
-4. The length and octets of the issuer protected header
+4. The length and octets of the Issuer Header
 5. `0x9B`
 6. The number of payload slots in the issued message
 7. For each payload representation: